MethodOrMadness/GC-Mod-Guide/_pages/en_US/introToHomebrew.md

 There are three (easy and modern) ways to boot into homebrew.

-- The first being a modchip such as the Berrycube to boot directly into e.g. Swiss
+- The first being a modchip such as the Picoboot to boot directly into e.g. Swiss
   * You will need some soldering experience to install it
 - The second is using Save Game Exploits, but in order to use it you need a memory card with your exploit
   * either a gamecube/wii with homebrew to create it or you can buy an memory card with your exploit already installed.